Grizzly-Alex/PerfumeShop/README.md

   - Updating password

 - Store administration
-  - CRUD for product
+  - Management of products
-  - CRUD for physical store information
+  - Management of physical store information
   - Loading and deleting a picture

 - Catalog